 Lawsuits: Hackers stole customer data at 1,000 Arby's stores

-Georgia-based Arby's restaurant chain failed to prevent hackers from stealing customer information at hundreds of its stores, a Connecticut couple said in a new federal lawsuit.
-Since early February, eight credit unions and banks from Indiana, Alabama, Arkansas, Louisiana, Michigan, Pennsylvania and Montana have filed seven other federal lawsuits.
+Arby's Restaurant Group failed to prevent hackers from stealing customer information at hundreds of its locations, a Connecticut couple says in a new federal lawsuit.

 Add your comments below